AdeshPawaroo/Coin-Rush/README.md

 - The player has the choice of selecting which game-mode they desire to play.

 # Significant Features
+## Score / Highscore
+The users current score and highscore is updated in real-time.
+This utilizes local storage to accomplish this.
 ## test

 In Coin-Rush, users will be able to:
 - Control a sprite and navigate around the map.